Mongolian People's Republic: Government and politics

+The Government Palace, housed major governmental institutions of the MPR since its completion in 1951, in Sükhbaatar Square during the 1970s.

-From 1924 to 1990, the Mongolian People's Republic was a one-party state ruled by the Mongolian People's Revolutionary Party (MPRP).
-While formally a democratic republic with regular elections, in reality, its elections were pre-decided and its government alternated between oligarchy and one-man rule.
+From 1924 to 1990, the Mongolian People's Republic was a communist state ruled by the Mongolian People's Revolutionary Party (MPRP).
+While formally a democratic republic with regular elections, in reality, its elections were pre-decided and it was ruled alternately between oligarchy and one-man rule.

 Before 1928, the leader of the MPRP was the chairman (darga) of its Central Committee (töv khoroo), which had a presidium (tergüülegchid) of about 10 members representing the core party leadership.
 Between 1928 and 1940, the Comintern replaced the chairman with three co-secretaries to weaken the party's ability to resist its directives.
 In 1940, the presidium was replaced by a political bureau (Politburo; uls töriin tovchoo), headed by a general secretary (yerönkhii nariin bichgiin darga); the title of the position was "first secretary" (negdügeer nariin bichgiin darga) from 1954 to 1981.
-Until 1974, the maximum leader of Mongolia was the head of government as the chairman of the council of ministers (said naryn zövlöl), equivalent to a prime minister.
+Until 1974, the maximum leader of Mongolia was the head of government as the Chairman of the Council of Ministers (said naryn zövlöl), equivalent to a prime minister.
 The council oversaw cabinet-level ministries, which numbered 42 by 1981.
 Before it was abolished in 1951, the Little Khural, a presidium of five members (from 1927, three) was elected by the Great Khural to select the premier; its chairman was the head of state.
 Thereafter, the chairman of the eight-member presidium of the (People's) Great Khural became the head of state.
 From 1974 to 1990, the maximum leader held this position and that of party general secretary.